sindresorhus/eslint-plugin-unicorn/docs/new-rule.md

 	1.toString()
 	```

-1. Make sure that edge cases needs leading semicolons are considered in the fix function.
+1. Make sure that edge cases needing leading semicolons are considered in the fix function.

 	```js
 	foo